Skip to content

 • assets - list of whitelisted assets (optional, default undefined).

-• middlewares - list of middleware modules to load (optional).
+• segments - list of segment names to load (required).

 • trustKey - key for creating trusted clients (optional).